On Feb, 19 2020

-For example, our Facebook Messenger feature at Carts Guru enables brands to reach out to customers with a personalized message to alert them to a new sale, send a special discount, or remind them about the great items left in their carts.
+For example, our Facebook Messenger feature enables brands to reach out to customers with a personalized message to alert them to a new sale, send a special discount, or remind them about the great items left in their carts.
 Sending marketing content over Facebook Messenger helps increase audience reach and drive revenue.
 Plus, it has a click-rate of up to 35%!

 Show off your customer service